 - Co-branded cards must be downgraded within the same brand.
 For example, it’s possible to downgrade the United Club Card to the Explorer but it would not be possible to downgrade this to the Chase Amazon

 - Your card must be opened for at least twelve months before you’re able to product change it to a different card.
 You can get around this by product changing to the Chase Sapphire.

-- If your card has an annual fee, you’ll receive a prorated refund according to this comment.
+- If your card has an annual fee, you’ll receive a prorated refund according to this comment and this post

 - There is no hard pull and you keep your credit history